The Mental Health Effects of Sleep Deprivation in College StudentsReading Time: 4 minutes

 - Feelings of anxiety, depression, and loneliness that keep young adults from falling asleep—increasing “sleep onset latency,” the period between being fully awake and asleep, which is critical to overall sleep health.

-The Relationship Between Sleep and Mental Health
+The Relationship Between Sleep Hygiene and Mental Health

 Sleep disturbances are a well-known side effect of most mental health disorders.
 Sleeping too much, being unable to sleep, needing very little sleep, and other sleep issues can be manifestations of mental health challenges, ranging from mild depression to psychotic episodes.
 Sleep, or the lack thereof, is an important indicator of whether a young adult is suffering from a mental health disorder.